mvaganov/CmdLineAsteroids/notes.md

 		* avoid moving asteroids, or else be destroyed

 `voice`
 Before I start writing the game, I want to have a clear set of goals.
 An imagined vision of the game is a necessary starting point.
-A durable list of features and expectations is a valuable next step.
-This is essential for a project that will take several days.
+A list of features and expectations is an essential next step for a project that will take several days.
-For game development, this is often called a Game Design Document.
-An effective form of a Game Design Document is a Work Breakdown Structure, like this.
+This kind of Top-Down design addresses some confusion and scope, which are Invisible Wizard Problems that a software developer should keep in mind.
+Project managers might call this a Work Breakdown Structure.
+Game Developers might call this a Game Design Document.
 More experienced developers will need fewer details and less structure to create a product.
+If this seems to sparse for your own projects, please add more details.
-Add just enough detail to your list of expectations that you feel you will remember your game vision when you read this document again.
+Add just enough detail to your list of expectations that you feel you will remember your game vision when you read the document again.
 Avoid adding more detail than that.
 Spending too much time writing a design or specification is sometimes called Analysis Paralisys, and it is a real cause for projects to fail before they even start.
 Identify clear goals that you can start implementing, and give yourself the grace to updatee the document later.